 Kinnitty Co Offaly is set in the foothills of the Slieve Bloom Mountains.
-The central location of the very pretty village of Kinnitty [Kinnity] is located in the very centre of Ireland midway between Dublin in the east Galway on the west coast, Belfast in the north and Cork in the south.
-It’s central location makes it the ideal base to explore Ireland.
-In less than 2 hours you can be in the Cliffs of Moher, Connemara, The Rock of Cashel or Kilkenny.
+The central location of the very pretty village of Kinnitty located at the crossroads of Ireland midway between Dublin Airport in the east, Galway on the west coast, Belfast in the north and Cork in the south makes it the ideal base to explore Ireland.
+In less than 2 hours from Kinnitty you can be in the Cliffs of Moher, Connemara, The Rock of Cashel, Cork, Sligo or Kilkenny.

 The picturesque village nestles at the foot of Knocknamann which is on the western slopes of the Slieve Bloom Mountains.
-Knocknamann is the site where the Festival of Bealtaine was held in pre-christian times.
-The Slieve Bloom Mountains are steeped in history and folklore, from megalithic times though Ireland’s golden era of Saints & Scholars to more modern history of settlement and conflict of the O’Carrolls.
+Knocknamann is the site where the Festival of Bealtaine was held in pre-Christian times.
+The Slieve Bloom Mountains are steeped in history and folklore, from megalithic times though Ireland’s golden era of Saints & Scholars to more modern history of settlement and conflict of the O’Carroll’s.
 According to legend the Slieve Bloom Mountains was home to Fionn Mac Cumhaill where as a child he lived with his mother for the first 7 years of his life.

 Kinnitty Pyramid, the only one of its kind in Ireland, is situated at he rear of the Church of Ireland in the village and is visible from Ardmore House bed and breakfast.
 It stands 30 feet in height and was built as a crypt by Lt.
 Col Richard Wesley Bernard for his family on his return from Egypt in the mid 1800’s.
 Building began in 1830 and was completed in 1834.
 It is permanently sealed now.
 The doors are 3 inches in width and made of steel that lead down 5 steps to the inside tomb.
-It is the resting place of 6 members of the Bernard familly of Kinnitty (Kinity) Castle or Castle Bernard.
+It is the resting place of 6 members of the Bernard family of Kinnitty (Kinnity) Castle or Castle Bernard.
 The first was Mary Bernard and the last burial took place in 1907.

 Other attractions within an hours drive of Kinnitty are Clonmacnoise, Athlone Castle, the Rock of Cashel, Kilkenny city.
 If you are exploring the rugged west coast of Ireland and wild Atlantic Way, why not stop a night or two to experience the contrast.
 Kinnitty is far removed from the commercialism of busy resorts like Killarney, Dingle, Galway or indeed Dublin, still retaining a charm and pace more reminiscent of Ireland of the past than that of today.